 It is well established that type 2 diabetes, a condition characterized by abnormally high levels of blood sugar, is a risk factor for breast cancer.
-Less well known perhaps is that repeated episodes of high blood sugar can increase breast cancer risk even in lean women without diabetes.
+Less well known perhaps is that repeated episodes of high blood sugar can increase breast cancer risk.
+This has been reported to be true even for lean women without diabetes.

 In fact, diets with high glycemic load appear to increase the risk of breast cancer even in women who are not overweight.
 Previous studies have reported that relatively high consumption of sweets and sodas increase the risk of breast cancer.
 For example, one 2006 Italian study found that consumption of sweet desserts and sugary foods was positively associated with the risk of breast cancer, even after adjusting for body mass index.
 Now a large new prospective Icelandic study has reported that older women who reported high consumption of cookies, cakes, candy, sweet juice and other high-sugar foods and beverages were at increased risk of breast cancer.